This is the multi-page printable view of this section. Click here to print.

 Lucille Configuration

 When you run Lucille, you provide a path to a file which provides configuration for your run.
-Configuration (Config) files use HOCON,
+Configuration (Config) files use HOCON, a superset of JSON.
+This file defines all the components in your Lucille run.

 Connectors